yguitton/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 > <question-title></question-title>
 >
-> 1. What was the length of the reads in the input FASTQ file?
+> 1. What was the sequence length of reads in the input FASTQ file?
 > 2. Do these reads have higher quality scores in the centre or at the ends?
 >
 >   > <solution-title></solution-title>